Skip to main content

 1. Multi-scale Electrical and Thermal Transport

-• Applies NEGF to study the transport properties of materials under non-equilibrium conditions, aiding in understanding electrical and thermal conductivity at various scales.
+• Applies NEGF to study electrical and thermal conductivity under non-equilibrium conditions, bridging quantum to continuum scales.

 2. Spin-based Quantum Materials

-1. Involves modeling and device development of spin-based thermoelectric and quantum computing, communication, and sensing materials:
+1. Advances the modeling and development of spin-based materials for thermoelectric, quantum computing, communication, and sensing applications:

-• Models spintronic materials where electron spin, rather than charge, is used to store and transfer information.
+• Investigates spintronic systems where electron spin, rather than charge, is used to store and transfer information.

-• Develops devices that leverage these properties for applications in energy conversion, quantum computing, and advanced sensing technologies.
+• Designs devices that harness spin properties for energy conversion, quantum information processing, and advanced sensing.

 3. Metal-Organic Framework Materials

-1. Explores the transport and electrochemical properties of MOF-based materials:
+1. Examines transport and electrochemical properties of MOF-based systems:

-• Studies their electrochemical behavior for potential applications in batteries, supercapacitors, and gas storage.
+• Studies their electrochemical behavior for potential use in batteries, supercapacitors, and gas storage technologies.

 4. Microwave Induced Plasma Chemistries

-• Develops models for devices that convert heat directly into electrical energy using thermionic emission.
+• Analyzes devices that convert heat directly into electricity through thermionic emission.

 5. Materials in Extreme Environments

-1. Involves first-principle modeling of the creep-fatigue properties of high-temperature materials:
+1. Models the long-term performance of high-temperature materials:

-• Aims to improve the durability and performance of materials used in aerospace, power generation, and other high-temperature applications.
+• Supports the design of durable materials for aerospace, power generation, and other demanding applications.

-• Seeks to enhance the efficiency and lifespan of geothermal power plants.
+• Seeks to improve efficiency and lifespan of geothermal power technologies.

 6. Multiphysics Finite Element Analysis

-• Applies these tools to solve complex engineering problems, improving the design and analysis of materials and systems in various industries.
+• Applies these tools to address complex engineering challenges, guiding the design and optimization of materials and systems across industries.

 Sponsors